Comply with California Title 20

 - Nicknamed “bulb-in-a-box,” the first provision requires that manufacturers include a compact fluorescent lamp in the product packaging so that a standard screw-based socket can continue to be used in the lamp, but the lamp would be considered energy efficient.
-This option is important for some manufacturers who want to keep the screw-based lamp that the consumer is familiar with, versus designing around a dedicated fluorescent base.
+This option is necessary for some manufacturers who want to keep the screw-based lamp that the consumer is familiar with, versus designing around a dedicated fluorescent base.
 If the portable lamp has a three-way socket or dimming socket, then the bulb in the box has to be compatible with that as well.

 - Last but not least, portable lamps can be equipped with a single-ended non-screw based halogen lamp socket.
-This can be a standard or low voltage light source, but the lamp must have a dimmer or high/low control and the maximum wattage allowed is 100W.
+This can be a standard or low voltage light source, but the lamp must have a dimmer, or high/low control and the maximum wattage allowed is 100W.

 There are two noteworthy exceptions.
-Portable wall-mount adjustables — also known as swing-arm lamps — can be sold as is without a bulb-in-the-box requirement.
+Portable wall-mount adjustable — also known as swing-arm lamps — can be sold as is without a bulb-in-the-box requirement.
 But the lamp is now limited to 57W through 2011, and 43W after that.
 Single-socket picture lights have a maximum wattage of 25W.
 If they have multiple sockets, the maximum allowed dips down to 15W.